vinej/pyarchive/README.md

         gzip        :   unzio gzip files  (.gz)
         sync        :   synchronized 2 sql tables
         unzip       :   unzip files  (*.zip)
-        excel       :   scan an excel file to create csv file with actions
+        excel       :   mini language to scan an excel file to create a csv file.
+More simple than VBScript that could do the same

     Array definition
         Name        :   the name of the task